m0ru/urm-methods-report/group_techniques_-_methods_report.md

 ### What is the core idea?

-get a bunch of people together (classically in a lab), give them a question, let them talk with only minimal moderating. takes notes/audio/video for later analysis.
+get a bunch of people together (classically in a lab), give them a question, let them talk with only minimal moderating. alternatively give them an exercise to follow (e.g. ranking, role-playing, drawing, sorting, grouping, collaging, of text snippets and pictures) takes notes/audio/video for later analysis.

 The Use and Misuse of Focus Groups https://www.nngroup.com/articles/focus-groups/ not for behaviour, usability, etc but to discover what users want.